JunYYZ/comp3004/README.md

         ├── project-doc             -- use cases, use case diagram, traceability matrix ├── use case diagram.png    -- separate use case diagram in case the one in the doc breaks └── video.mov               -- project video showing normal operation and testing the normal operation

-# Compiling and running
-To compile after unzipping,
-do:

-cd app (go to app folder)
-qmake
-make

-**OR** if that doesn't work

-qmake app.pro
-make

-To run:
-./tslimSimulator

-or just double click the .exe

-**IF QT CHARTS ERROR**
-DO:
-sudo add-apt-repository universe
-sudo apt update
-sudo apt install libqt5charts5-dev sudo apt install qml-module-qtcharts

-Then redo compile and running steps.

-**ALTERNATIVELY**
-launch Qt Creator by double clicking the app.pro file and configure the project to build and run using ide.